Fading Rays: Tampa Bay on brink of ALCS collapse vs Astros

 The Tampa Bay bullpen that has been dominant throughout October — the “stable full of guys that throw 98 miles an hour,” as Cash memorably described them in September — allowed both of its inherited runners to score in Game 6 and went on to give up five more runs.

-Cash also had to use five relievers just to finish the game, meaning his once-rested bullpen got plenty of work.
-But Cash managed not to use Nick Anderson, Pete Fairbanks or Ryan Thompson, which means he’ll still have plenty of quality options for Game 7 after Morton.
+Cash had to use five relievers just to finish the game, meaning his once-rested bullpen got plenty of work.

+But Cash managed not to use Nick Anderson, Pete Fairbanks or Ryan Thompson, which means he’ll still have plenty of quality options for Game 7.
 Even starter Tyler Glasnow, who threw 96 pitches in a Game 4 defeat on Wednesday, could be available.

-Tampa Bay’s skid has arrived at a potentially disastrous time.
-The 2004 Yankees and these Rays are the only teams in baseball history even to go to Game 7 after holding a 3-0 series lead.
+Tampa Bay should have the advantage late if Game 7 is close after Houston used closer Ryan Pressly for the third straight night Thursday.

-Those powerhouse Yankees were villains to much of the sports world, and many neutral fans cheered when the Boston Red Sox rallied from that 0-3 deficit and made a cathartic run to their first World Series title in 86 years.
+The 2004 Yankees were villains to much of the sports world, and many neutral fans cheered when the Boston Red Sox rallied from that 0-3 deficit and made a cathartic run to their first World Series title in 86 years.

 These Rays seem like the good guys to most of baseball against the Astros, whose involvement in a sign-stealing scandal was fully revealed last offseason.

+“I think we’ve turned a lot of people, whether they like us or not, into baseball fans,” Houston manager Dusty Baker said.
+“We’ve brought enough excitement for the people who were turned off by events of this year.”

-Good guys or not, Tampa Bay has only one chance left to do what seemed inevitable merely three days ago.
+The Rays could still be the good guys, or they just might not be good enough.
+Either way, Tampa Bay has only one chance left to do what seemed inevitable merely three days ago.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports